Hey there friend, welcome to Copyblogger.

 We’re very glad you’re here and can’t wait to see what you’ve got to say about the content marketing strategies, principles, and practices we write about each week.

-If you need to learn more about content marketing, so that you can contribute to the conversation, start here: What is content marketing?
+If you need to learn more about content marketing, so that you can contribute to the conversation, start here … Content Marketing: A Modern Guide.

 The comment section of each blog post stays open for two weeks after the post’s publication date.
 After that, comments are closed.